Abhishekjsr283204/21-PYTHON_PROJECTS/README.md

 A number’s factors are any two other numbers that, when multiplied by each other, produce the number.
 For example, 2 × 13 = 26, so 2 and 13 are factors of 26.
 Also, 1 × 26 = 26, so 1 and 26 are also factors of 26.
 Therefore, we say that 26 has four factors: 1, 2, 13, and 26.

+# Fast draw(project 8)
+This program tests your reaction speed: press ENTER as soon as you see the word DRAW.
+But be careful, though.
+Press it before DRAW appears, and you lose.
+Are you the fastest keyboard in the West?